 my fridge with fresh vegetables, milk, cheese and fruits and I wasn’t running to the nearest Tesco express for filling up on last minute crisis items.

-For once, she had all of Mama’s undivided attention and nothing could take it away!
+For once, they had all of my undivided attention and nothing could take it away!